 To best understand how Medicaid can help with the cost of home modifications, it is helpful to begin with some definitions.
-Medicaid is a federal health insurance program for many different groups of Americans; this article focuses on Medicaid programs that specifically assist the elderly.
+Medicaid is a federal health insurance program for many different groups of Americans.
+This article focuses on Medicaid programs that specifically assist the elderly.
 While Medicaid is a federal program, each state administers their own Medicaid programs separately.

 Most states offer Medicaid programs that cover home modifications to enable elderly and / or disabled individuals to remain living at home.
 To best understand the benefits and limitations of these programs, it helps to provide a historic perspective.
 Initially, Medicaid assistance for the elderly was provided only in nursing homes.
 In time, lawmakers recognized that it was both less expensive to provide services at home and preferable for care recipients to remain at home rather than go into a nursing home.
 Thus, the concept of Home and Community Based Services (HCBS) was born.
 These programs are commonly referred to as Medicaid Waivers (or HCBS Waivers, 1915 Waivers and Section 1115 Waivers).
 Waivers offer a variety of in-home support benefits, and financial support for home modifications that enable “aging in place” is very often an included benefit.

 Some waivers pay for assistive technologies such as special equipment for a washroom and adaptive lighting.
-Other waivers pay for physical modifications to the home, such as the addition of wheelchair ramps, stair-lifts, and walk-in or wheelchair accessible bathtubs and showers.
+Other waivers pay for physical modifications to the home, such as the addition of wheelchair ramps, stairlifts, and walk-in or wheelchair accessible bathtubs and showers.
 These modifications are more formally referred to as Environmental Accessibility Adaptations.
 Further examples include widening of internal spaces, such as landings or doorways, to accommodate for wheelchair access.
 Some waivers include resources for both technologies and modifications.
 In other words, both the hardware and the services to install the hardware.

 Please note, unlike nursing home Medicaid, waivers are not an entitlement.
 (An entitlement means that anyone eligible will receive care).
-Typically, waiver programs have limited participant enrollment, and sometimes waiting lists exist for services.
+Typically, waiver programs have limited participant enrollment.
+And sometimes waiting lists exist for services.

 Some states have replaced their waivers with Medicaid Managed Care programs.
-These managed care programs are generally required to continue offering the same benefits as the waivers in which they replaced.
+These managed care programs are generally required to continue offering the same benefits as the waivers that they replaced.
 Therefore, home modifications should continue to be a covered benefit even when a state switches to a managed Medicaid program.

-Finally, some of the programs listed below are “consumer directed”, meaning the beneficiary has the freedom to choose how they spend the financial assistance they receive.
+Finally, some of the programs listed below are “consumer directed,” meaning the beneficiary has the freedom to choose how they spend the financial assistance they receive.
 Therefore, the funds can be used for home modifications even if the language of the waiver does not specifically state that it includes home modifications.

-|2019 State Medicaid Programs with Coverage for Home Modifications
+2022 State Medicaid Programs with Coverage for Home Modifications

 Long term care Medicaid programs for seniors have requirements that apply both to the financial situation and the health of the applicant.
 Eligibility criteria is specific to the state, the Medicaid waiver or program and even the living situation of the candidate.
-Having said that, typically Medicaid programs require that the individual need the level of care provided in a nursing home, intermediate care facility, or require assistance to manage their activities of daily living.
+Having said that, typically, Medicaid programs require that the individual need the level of care provided in a nursing home, intermediate care facility, or require assistance to manage their activities of daily living.